 What do narcissistic people actually feel?

-Although we can never honestly know what another feels, we can work from those few diagnosed narcissists who speak out, the nine characteristics of the disorder.
-The way in which they treat others, to draw an idea of how narcissists genuinely feel.
+Although we can never honestly know what another feels, we can work from those few diagnosed narcissists who speak out, the nine characteristics of the disorder, and how they treat others, to draw an idea of how narcissists genuinely feel.

-When it comes to most forms of emotion that people normally feel narcissists at times, seem dead, yes they can put an amazing act on, they have learned from others what it looks like to portray healthy, positive emotions.
-However, a narcissist does not feel the usual empathy with regards to those around them, at least not in the way those who genuinely care for others do.
+When it comes to most forms of emotion that people normally feel narcissistic at times, seem dead, yes they can put on an amazing act, they have learned from others what it looks like to portray healthy, positive emotions.
+However, a narcissist does not feel the usual empathy concerning those around them, at least not in the way those who genuinely care for others do.

-Narcissists feel the harshness when people criticise them, often why they rage, or those passive-aggressive sulks and silent treatments.
-When criticised they feel threatened, why they then abuse others, devalue others, pull others down to feel better within themselves, they then bait others into reacting, so they can blame the other person for reacting to escape accountability for their own behaviour.
+Narcissists feel the harshness when people criticise them, often why they rage, or those passive-aggressive sulk and silent treatments.
+When they are criticised they feel threatened, why they then abuse others, devalue others, and pull others down to feel better within themselves, they then bait others into reacting, so they can blame the other person for reacting to escape taking responsibility for their own behaviour.